 - hula hoop or cardboard: I started with cardboard because as a total newbie, I was just going to do a quick test first.
 But I loved the “test” so much that I transferred it to a bigger 30″ diameter hula hoop!
 You will see more details about both methods!

-- optional but very helpful: this rotary cutter really speeds up the yarn making process, and a cutting mat to use with it!
+- optional but very helpful: this great rotary cutter really speeds up the t-shirt yarn making process, and here’s a cutting mat to use with the cutter!

-This great book, Twist and Twine: 18 Ideas for Rag Rugs and Home Decor is addictive if you want to expand on this hobby! =)
+This book Twist and Twine: 18 Ideas for Rag Rugs and Home Decor is AMAZING if you want to expand on this hobby! =)